Koopman Model Dimension Reduction via Variational Bayesian Inference and Graph Search: Conclusion

 \section{Conclusion}

-In this work, we have proposed a hierarchical probabilistic model for Koopman model identification of discrete time dynamical systems.
+In this work, we have proposed a hierarchical probabilistic model for Koopman model identification and reduction of discrete time dynamical systems.
 We treat the regression of the time evolution of each observable independently from others.
 The main distinction of our model is the incorporation of inclusion random variables, which take binary values.
 This random variable multiplies the regression coefficients, effectively discarding or keeping each observable.
 The hyperparameter estimates of the weights, inclusion flags and resulting regression error are also treated randomly and inferred.
 For inference of the random variables, we use VB updates.
 Finally, when the inclusion variables for all observables and in each observable regression problems are estimated, we get a matrix of flag probabilities.
 We apply thresholds on the probabilities to get a binary matrix.
-This binary matrix is interpreted as the adjacency matrix of a directed graph, where each vertex is an observable of the Koopman model.
+This binary matrix is interpreted as the adjacency matrix of a directed graph, where each node is an observable of the Koopman model.
 By finding all the ancestors of the outputs of the Koopman model in the condensed graph, we obtain the subset of the initial dictionary that is relevant for output prediction.
 The performance of our method is evaluated in three representative systems.
 In the Lorenz attractor simulation we demonstrate that the reduced dictionary helps against overfitting.
-In the controlled USV case, we demonstrate that smaller dictionaries maintain the prediction performance.
-Lastly in the real experimental data of the Wiener Hammerstein process, we demonstrate that the reduced dictionary considerably improves numerical conditioning.
-On the other hand, our method requires prior tuning for many variables.
-We recommend using uninformative priors and fine tuning for specific needs.
-Prior tuning can help in setting the belief certain observables if they are guaranteed to be included in the model.
-Moreover, our posterior estimates are approximated with the mean field assumption, which can be limiting.
-We also propose a ready to use Koopman model apart from the dictionary reduction algorithm.
-This model is seen to perform slightly worse than \cite{biz}, especially in high SNR settings.
-We therefore recommend first reducing an initially large dictionary using our reduction method, then following with a robust, less complex hierarchical model such as in \cite{biz}.
+In the controlled USV case, we demonstrate that smaller dictionaries maintain the prediction performance. \begin{revision} Lastly in the real experimental data of the Wiener Hammerstein process, we demonstrate that the reduced dictionary considerably improves numerical conditioning.